Authentication best practices

 Your API keys and tokens should be guarded very carefully.

-These credentials are directly tied to your Twitter developer app and those Twitter account that have authorized you to make requests on behalf of them.
-If your keys are compromised, bad actors could use them to make requests to the Twitter endpoints on behalf of your Twitter app or its authorized users, which could mean their requests might cause you to hit unexpected rate limits, use up your paid access allotment, or even cause your Twitter developer app to be suspended.
+These credentials are directly tied to your developer App and those Twitter account that have authorized you to make requests on behalf of them.
+If your keys are compromised, bad actors could use them to make requests to the Twitter endpoints on behalf of your developer App or its authorized users, which could mean their requests might cause you to hit unexpected rate limits, use up your paid access allotment, or even cause your developer App to be suspended.

 The following sections include best practices that should be considered when managing your API keys and tokens.